markoneill/ssa-daemon/docs/ssa-manual-testing.md

 2. How do we test client certificates?
 How do we know that they work/got set right?
 3. When I use getsockopt with TLS_CERTIFICATE_CHAIN, I get a value of '', meaning empty.
 We need to check whether that is right or wrong and change it if it is wrong
 4. Add tests/fix tests when certificate validation is fixed - see TrustStoreLocation
+5. Add tests/fix tests to test TLS_SESSION_TTL and TLS_ALPN when we figure out how to better test the behavior.

 ## Administrator Options
 ### MinProtocol